GREEN BUILDINGS AND SUSTAINABILITY PROVISIONS

 The green waste can be converted into fuel cakes, kitchen waste into manure, construction & demolition waste into bricks, plastic waste into oil, paper, glass and steel back into the same and all residual inert materials can also be converted into bricks.
 Achieving zero land-fill is more conveniently possible, if

-a) The collection is made from house to house and some segregation is done at household level and
+a) The collection is made from house to house and some segregation is done at household level

-b) Separate wet and dry bins must be provided at the ground level.
+and separate wet and dry bins must be provided at the ground level.

-c) The recycling is done at decentralized, say, ward or even lower levels.
+b) The recycling is done at decentralized, say, ward or even lower levels.